 Greenhouse Strawberry Resources.
 University of Massachusetts Amherst.
 The Center for Agriculture, Food and the Environment.

-How to Grow Intensive Organic Strawberries.
+Organic Strawberry Growing: The Ultimate How-To Guide.
 YouTube video.
 Urban Farmer Curtis Stone.

 Sustainable Practices for Plasticulture Strawberry Production in the Southeast.
 2020.
 North Carolina State Extension Publication.